 Board Fees.
 The Company has established a program through which non-employee directors receive annual retainers as members of the Board.
 Each director earns \$1,350 per month for services as a member of the Board of Directors of the Company, except that Messrs.
 Sliter and Larson were paid \$2,246 and \$1,526 per month, respectively, for additional services performed.
-Mr. MacMillan, as Chairman of the Board earned \$2,220 per month, beginning upon his retirement July 1, 1998.
-Directors who are employed by the Company receive no additional compensation for their services as members of the Board.
+Mr. MacMillan, as Chairman of the Board earned \$2,700 per month.
+Directors who are employed by the Company or one of its subsidiaries receive no additional compensation for their services as members of the Board.